danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain-Data-Transformation-and-Data-Model-Development/readme.md

 ## Data Mapping

 The next approach was to identify how the data in *DataCoSupplyChainDataset* could be normalized to separate tables.
-The following **Data Mapping document** was then used to build the initial data model for the valid columns:
+We used date exploration and transformation steps in Python to develop a **Data Mapping document**.
+The 2nd tab of the following excel sheet was then used to build the initial data model for the valid columns:

 [SuperStore Data Mapping file](https://github.com/danvuk567/Predictive-Sales-Forecasting/blob/main/Power_BI-Sales-Data-Transformation-and-Data-Model-Development/SuperStore%20Data%20Mapping.xlsx)